mzlatic1/MZ-AS800-Capstone-Source-Code/README.md

 -	GeoPandas (used for geometric dataframe manipulation) -> 0.14.3<br />
 -	PySpark (used for interacting with Spark installation) -> 3.5.0<br />
 -	SciKit-Learn (used for machine learning computation) -> 1.4.1.post1<br />
+-	XGBoost (used for machine learning computation) -> 2.0.3
 -	Matplotlib (used to create graphics) -> 3.4.3<br />
 -	Optuna (used for hyperparameter tuning) -> 3.6.1<br />
 -	Datetime*<br />